Elite Daily: Dr. Tehrany advises how to relax after a workout and avoid sore muscles

 In order to help the workout enthusiasts avoid the painful struggle, Elite Daily, a website devoted to women who eager to learn about fashion, health, wellness, and fitness, asked our own Dr. Armin Tehrany to share an expert opinion on how to relax the muscles after working out.

 “Foam rolling specifically has many benefits, including reducing tension in the muscles and body, aiding in muscle recovery and blood flow, and it can also help with injury prevention,” Dr. Tehrany tells Elite Daily.

-According to Dr. Tehrany, a New York knee, and shoulder specialist, with a regular workout routine, the foam rolling should be done on a daily basis, from 5 to 20 minutes at a time.
-In order to fully experience the benefits of foam rolling, Dr. Tehrany recommends doing it before and after working out, or whenever a person is experiencing sore muscles.
+According to Dr. Tehrany, a New York knee and shoulder specialist, with a regular workout routine, the foam rolling should be done on a daily basis, from 5 to 20 minutes at a time.
+In order to fully experience the benefits of foam rolling, Dr. Tehrany recommends doing it before and after working out, or whenever the muscles begin to soar.